codebytes/dev-containers/slides/Slides.md

 # Agenda

 - Prerequisites
-- What are Dev Containers?
+- What Are Dev Containers?
-- How Dev Containers Work?
-- Why use Dev Containers?
+- Why Use Dev Containers?
+- How Dev Containers Work
-- How to build a Dev Containers?
+- How to Build a Dev Container
+- Templates, Features, Customization
+- GitHub Codespaces
+- Demo

 ---